dahlbaek/datapackage-py/README.md

 ### Examples

-Code examples in this readme requires Python 3.3+ interpreter.
-You could see even more example in [examples](https://github.com/frictionlessdata/datapackage-py/tree/master/examples) directory.
+Code examples in this readme require Python 3.3+ interpreter.
+You may find more examples in [examples](https://github.com/frictionlessdata/datapackage-py/tree/master/examples) directory.

 ```python
 from datapackage import Package